htammen/cap-mtx-ext-sample/README.md

 # app1 - Basic CAP App (multitenancy)
 > Simple multitenancy Business Application

-This project demonstrates the possibilities of CAP Extensibility in a multitenant environment (mtx).
+This project demonstrates the possibilities of CAP Extensibility in a streamlined multitenant environment (mtxs).
 Each tenant can extend the db and service layers of a SaaS application.
 All or some extensions can also be deleted later.
 The extensions are not hard coded but can be added at runtime of the app.